 Secondary disinfection is accomplished by adding sufficient sodium hypochlorite at the pumphouse to maintain an appropriate chlorine residual in the distribution system and storage tank.
 This residual is intended to control microbiological recontamination, bacterial regrowth, biofilm formation and serve as an indicator of system integrity.
-FAC residual is measured continuously by online analyzers at the storage tank inlet and outlet to ensure that the required residual is being maintained and applied to the distribution system.
+FAC residual is routinely measured at the storage tank inlet and outlet to ensure that the required residual is being maintained and applied to the distribution system.
 There are also four sampling stations throughout the distribution system that are routinely checked for adequate FAC residual.